Will our appointments be in person or by video?

 Do you Direct Bill?

-I currently can direct bill to Blue Cross and ASEBP.
-If you have another carrier, I recommend you call them prior to your first appointment to check they cover a Masters level Social Worker and how much per session they will cover and the yearly cap.
+I currently can direct bill to Blue Cross, ASEBP, Green Shield Canada, Canada Life, and Industrial Alliance.
+If you have another carrier, I recommend you call them prior to your first appointment to check they cover a Masters level Social Worker and how much per session they will cover, and the yearly maximum.

-I currently can direct bill to Blue Cross and ASEBP.
-If you have another carrier, I recommend you call them prior to your first appointment to check they cover a Masters level Social Worker and how much per session they will cover and the yearly cap.
+I currently can direct bill to Blue Cross, ASEBP, Green Shield Canada, Canada Life, and Industrial Alliance.
+If you have another carrier, I recommend you call them prior to your first appointment to check they cover a Masters level Social Worker and how much per session they will cover, and the yearly maximum.

 What is EMDR?